-A completed TAF Endorsement Kit will need to be forwarded by a TAF Mentor to the Branch DoE to ensure that the above steps have been followed.
-Once approved, the Branch DoE will sign the kit and minute the endorsement at the next branch education meeting.
+A completed TAF Endorsement Kit will need to be completed by the Probationary TAF and forwarded to the Branch DoE to ensure that the above steps have been followed.
+The Branch DoE will review the kit, note their endorsement and forward to education@surflifesaving.com.au for processing.